Key messages

 - the specialist approves that partner or carer can accompany the applicant (they must be 18 years of age or older).

 When a patient is eligible for VPTAS, an approved patient escort is responsible for the patient’s transport and accommodation needs during treatment.
-Only one escort per patient is eligible for assistance, unless the patient is under the age of 18 years.

-The VPTAS claim form must be completed by an approved medical specialist
+The VPTAS claim form must be completed by an approved medical specialist.

 Section C of the VPTAS claim form is to be filled out by an approved medical specialist or an authorised officer on their behalf.